redriverwest/ddvc-hackathon/.github/pull_request_template.md

 ## Instructions

-To add your project edit the README and append a row to the 2025 table following this format (leave the last row blank)
+To add your project, go to your team's branch (e.g. team-1), and do a PR by editing the README and appending a row to the 2025 table following this format (leave the last row blank)

 ```md
 | Project | Team members | Slide URL | Award |